 Any recapture of the deduction or credit for clean-fuel vehicle refueling property or alternative fuel vehicle refueling property used in your farming business.
 For details on how to figure recapture, see Regulations section 1.179A-1.

-Any income from breeding fees, or fees from renting teams, machinery, or land that isn't reported on Schedule E (Form 1040) or Form 4835.
+Any income from breeding fees, or fees from renting teams, machinery, or land that isn't reported on Schedule E (Form 1040 or 1040-SR) or Form 4835.